Advantages & Accolades

-In Hanover, residents get the best of both worlds; they can live a relaxed life in the country while still being able to take advantage of the region's urban amenities.
+Residents here get the best of both worlds; living a relaxed life in the country while still being able to take advantage of the region's urban amenities.
 The County prides itself on maintaining its rural roots and offering residents a laid-back lifestyle.
 Hanover is also close to Richmond, offering quick, easy access (it's a mere 15-minute drive to Downtown Richmond) to upscale shops, fine dining and a host of museums, galleries and other attractions.

 Hanover has prime access to Interstates 95 and 295, which have 125,000 vehicles/day and 92,500 vehicles/day, respectively.
 There is an extensive network of commuter and freight rail lines.
 The County is served by a regional airport and is in close proximity to Richmond International Airport.